immobilieremail/test-karate/README.md

 ```

 Karate generate :
-- html files with test coverage in target/cucumber-html-reports.
+- html files with a tests summary in target/cucumber-html-reports.
 - log files in target/surefire-reports